Today's headline: Bridge bites governor.

 And finally, the contract in question is mostly a continuation of the same people doing much of the same work they have been doing since 2005.

-Caltrans broke out the public affairs piece earlier this year from
+Caltrans broke out the public affairs piece earlier this year from a broader support contract and informed the public affairs folks they would have to rebid for their jobs.

 The request for proposal undeniably favored the existing team but there are no guarantees.
 Led by longtime bridge spokesman Bart Ney, the team formed MegaProject Studios and they were the only bidders.